 - Variable names must be unique (even with spellings as it is a case insensitive language)

-The variables are declared using a keyword ‘dim’.
-There is only one primary datatype called Variant and this is why all the variables are declared using ‘dim’.
+The variables are declared using the keyword ‘dim’.
+There is only one primary datatype called Variant, and this is why all the variables are declared using ‘dim’.

 For example – Dim var1, var2

 There are three scopes of the variables –

 - DIM: This has a procedural scope.
 That is, the variables are visible only within the procedure or the function to speak in simple terms.

 - Public: The public scope variables are visible to any other procedures across all the associated scripts.

 - Private: The private scope variables are visible to the procedures within the script it is declared.